THE NATIONAL ENDOWMENT FOR THE ARTS

 Working from materials supplied by other states, and the information provided by the national office, we developed a Teacher Information Sheet to answer some Frequently Asked Questions.

-As part of our goal to make Poetry Out Loud an enriching experience for students and teachers alike, the OAC developed a self-assesment rubric—to be administered before and after participating in the program—to help us, participating teachers and future Poetry Out Loud participants in determining the learning skills developed through this experience.
+As part of our goal to make Poetry Out Loud an enriching experience for students and teachers alike, the OAC developed a self-assessment rubric to be administered before and after participating in the program to help us, participating teachers and future Poetry Out Loud participants in determining the learning skills developed through this experience.

-School winners will be invited to participate in a workshop for student champions scheduled for February 2013 to prepare for the state contest.
+School winners will be invited to participate in a workshop for student champions in Cleveland and Columbus scheduled for February 19-20, 2016 to prepare for the state contest.

 TEACHER TRAINING WORKSHOP:

-Teachers will be invited to participate in a training workshop for school contests to be held in the Fall of 2012.
+Teachers will be invited to participate in training workshops for school contests to be held in the fall of 2015.

 A Poetry Handbook by Mary Oliver